from transformers import AutoModel

 from sentence_transformers import SentenceTransformer

-model = SentenceTransformer("path_to_model_folder/sentence-bert-swedish-cased")
+= SentenceTransformer("path_to_model_folder/sentence-bert-swedish-cased") model

 The published models v1.1, and v2.0 were first trained on datasets without concatenations for about 380k steps, since this was 4 times faster than training with longer texts mixed in.
 After 48 hours (380k steps), they were trained for another ~100k steps (48 hours) with longer paragraphs mixed in.